Tour-Isn't

 There always was a pretty Cornish village or a crumbling pile in Hertfordshire that could make a bit of cash from day-trippers, but that’s nothing to what’s out there these days.
 If an area’s seen its industry ripped out and factories closed down, goes the thinking, all it needs to do is open a Visitor’s Centre and it’ll be flooded delighted families flocking in to see the room where Victorian children used to get their limbs torn off.
 Take the brochure for the Great Orme Ancient Mine in coastal Wales – essentially a large hole with ambitions.
 ‘Stonehenge is certainly a world class monument,’ it generously allows, ‘but now it is joined by the Ancient Mines on the Great Orme.’
 Elsewhere the King Edward Mine’s buildings are Listed ‘Grade 11’, meaning they are of ‘national importance’.
 On this kind of scale I think our bathroom lime scale probably ranks at Grade 15.

-the Bournemouth Sewage Treatment Tour
+Holiday of a lifetime: the Bournemouth Sewage Treatment Tour |

 Scrape the barrel and what you find there half makes you sad, and half makes you shake your head in disbelief.
 It's not tourism.
-It's tour-isn’t‘Enjoy a 30 minute tunnel trip,’ said one I’d found for Standedge Tunnel in Yorkshire, ‘while one of our entertaining guides explains all about the geology and history of the tunnel, as well as thrilling you with tales of the folks who designed, built and worked in the tunnel.’
+It's tour-isn’t.
+‘Enjoy a 30 minute tunnel trip,’ said one I’d found for Standedge Tunnel in Yorkshire, ‘while one of our entertaining guides explains all about the geology and history of the tunnel, as well as thrilling you with tales of the folks who designed, built and worked in the tunnel.’
 Alternatively you could just drive beneath the Thames at Blackwell for free.

 If these are the minimum standards, it occurred to me, there would be nothing to stop an enterprising fellow like myself from setting up my own ‘Garden Shed Experience’.